opsician/decentralized-society-chat/README.md

 - decimals: 18
 - admin account: 0x2416Cb54702fF807d85845cdE2fF659caDa584c3

-### Token Usage
+### Token Earn and Usage
 Decentralized Society Token is used only as a utility token on the DSociety platforms.
 Used tokens are removed from circulation by being sent to the contract addresses and unable to be withdrawn.
 Tokens are earned throught the following faucet which provides free tokens for use DSociety platforms.
 - contract: 0x16894cE57d08c4e75d20AdaF1AfD4F88b2f827aC
 - earning rate: 0.1 DST / day